ovansa/todo-api/README.md

 ## Middleware

 - **Protect**: Ensures a valid JWT token for authentication.
+It utilizes Redis to cache user profiles for performance improvement.
 - **isOwner**: Verifies the user owns the todo resource they are attempting to access.
-- **Admin Middleware**: Restricts access to certain endpoints (e.g., user management) to admin users only.

 ## Mock Data Generation